fabpot/sphinx-php/README.md

  * cloning the project and add `sensio` to your path (with something like `sys.path.insert(0, os.path.abspath('./path/to/sensio'))`).

+ * Arch Linux users can use the [AUR package](https://aur.archlinux.org/packages/python-sphinx-php-git/)

 You can use the following extensions in your `conf.py` file: